 Glow and longevity usually start fighting when the surface gets too mobile, not because glow itself is the problem.
 When the surface keeps sliding, adhesion drops and touch-ups become messy.
 When hydration stays inside a thin structure, the skin can still look fresh without losing control.

-Which step changes base longevity the most
+Pressing and settling change base longevity the most

 The step that changes longevity the most is often the brief pressing stage between application and finish.
 If skincare is still moving on the skin, base products can slip.
 If the base is spread but never pressed back into place, the surface stays more mobile than it looks.
 A light pressing pass with a puff or sponge often does more for wear time than adding another heavy setting layer.